Remote work is on the rise and so is the remote productivity.

 Using effective collaboration tools will help your remote working employees do their best work.
 With the help of time tracking tools, you can get timely updates regarding your client projects.

-You might wonder why you need tools at all when your current set up seems to be working fine.
+Are you wondering why you need tools at all when your current set up seems to be working fine?
 You probably can manage without these tools but you cannot streamline, scale, and automate without these though.

 What are these productive tools?